What is a workflow recipe?

 The first step in a recipe is always the trigger.
 The example below shows a typical recipe that consists of three steps — a trigger (Form Completed) and two actions (Export Form to PDF and Upload File).

 The trigger options will vary depending on what the trigger is.
 Make sure to configure all trigger options before clicking on the next step to edit it.
 In this example, we have selected a form template; the trigger will activate whenever a form based on this template is completed.

 Step 4.
 Set up your actions

 Next, you must set up your workflow actions.
 A workflow may have a single action or several actions.
 Click on the action name on the left to view its properties on the right.
-Each action has an ID and a set of configuration fields and/or key-value pairs for you to configure.
-Fill in the configuration fields and the value section of the key-value pairs.
+Each action has an ID and a set of configuration properties for you to set up.
+Fill these in as appropriate.
 You may use an action step’s ID to reference it in subsequent action steps, and you may use workflow variables to reference dynamic for properties.

-- The sourcePdfUrl value contains a reference to the previous step (ExportPDF), and grabs the pdfUrl variable from that step.
+- The File URL(s) value contains a reference to the previous step (ExportPDF), and grabs the pdfUrl variable from that step.

 Step 5.
 Save and optionally activate your workflow.

 By default, a new workflow is inactive.
-If you want to activate it, click the Inactive slider in the top right to change it to Active.
-Finally, click Save in the top right to create your new workflow.
+If you want to activate it, click the Inactive slider at the top to change it to Active.
+Finally, click Save in the top right corner to create your new workflow.
 The workflows list will reload, with your new workflow in it.

 To edit a workflow, navigate to the Workflow Tab, find your workflow in the list, and select Edit from its [...]
 Actions dropdown.